countable-web/open-source-corporation/engineering/OPERATIONS.md

   * Base your Dockerfiles on official dockerhub.com images where they exist.
   * docker-compose.yml contains the Docker config which is the same between every environment.
   * A file called docker-compose.override.yml.template should exist with any settings that vary between environments.
 In a particular environment, to set up you would copy it and modify it locally. docker-compose.override.yml should be in `.gitignore`
+  * The docker-compose.override.yml file should only contain differences between dev and prod and other environments.
+This includes the ports, restart policy, and normally not much else.
+If a line doesn't need to be in the overrides for a specific reason, move it to the main docker-compose.yml instead.

 ## Setting Up An Environment